thinkshout/thinkshout/_case_studies/transnationalrepression.md

 cs-intro:
   - intro-paragraph: |
-      Introduce the concept of Transnational Repression—the practice of tracking, threatening, and suppressing citizens seeking amnesty in other countries—into the global spotlight.
-Ensure that journalists, policymakers, and everyday citizens understand the depth, breadth, and scope of Transnational Repression worldwide.
+      Freedom House is founded on the core conviction that freedom flourishes in democratic nations where governments are accountable to their people.
+Best known for their comprehensive annual Freedom in the World report and interactive global map, the organization publishes groundbreaking work on the status of democratic practices and principles worldwide.

   - intro-title: Goals
     intro-text: |
-      Introduce the concept of Transnational Repression—the practice of tracking, threatening, and suppressing citizens seeking amnesty in other countries—into the global spotlight.
-Ensure that journalists, policymakers, and everyday citizens understand the depth, breadth, and scope of Transnational Repression worldwide.
+      - Introduce the concept of Transnational Repression—the practice of tracking, threatening, and suppressing citizens seeking amnesty in other countries—into the global spotlight.
+      - Ensure that journalists, policymakers, and everyday citizens understand the depth, breadth, and scope of Transnational Repression worldwide.

   - intro-title: Solutions
     intro-text: |
-      Create a powerful single unique page experience that tells a clear and compelling story of human suffering and government abuse.
-Explain Transnational Repression in terms everyone can understand, and expose the magnitude of the problem.
-Integrate the single page experience with the depth of research, information, and expertise available on FreedomHouse.org’s existing platform.
+      - Create a powerful single unique page experience that tells a clear and compelling story of human suffering and government abuse.
+      - Explain Transnational Repression in terms everyone can understand, and expose the magnitude of the problem.
+      - Integrate the single page experience with the depth of research, information, and expertise available on FreedomHouse.org’s existing platform.

   - intro-title: Results
     intro-text: |